The popular add-in has undergone many revisions, with a major re-write for version 2.0. Please keep an eye on the What's New page for new releases.

-The add-in is provided in two versions: a dot format template intended to work with Word from version 2002 and 2003, and a dotm format template for Word versions 2007 and Word 2010 (32 and 64 bit versions).
-There are download links before the macros listings and at the end of the page, but please read the instructions first.
+The add-in is provided in two versions: a dot format template intended to work with Word from version 2002 and 2003, and an XML format (dotm) template for Word versions 2007 and later.
+The 2007 and later version includes a few additional features, but otherwise the two versions are essentially similar.

 For earlier Word versions (97 & 2000) the macros included later on this page should provide an alternative means of splitting merge documents.